 Tax Planning for Retirees

-This publication is a tax planning and reference book for tax advisors with clients who are retired or about to retire.
-It is published by LexisNexis Matthew Bender.
+This 1,200-page treatise is a tax planning and reference book for tax advisors with clients who are retired or about to retire.
+It is published by LexisNexis.

 Available at LexisNexis BookstoreSee At Bookstore

 Tax Planning for Retirees

 Chapter 1 summarizes the tax planning ideas and techniques in the treatise.
-A retiree may implement some of these ideas and techniques at retirement and implement others during retirement years.
+A retiree may use some of these ideas and techniques at retirement and use others during retirement years.
 Chapter 1 also summarizes tax-saving techniques available for beneficiaries.

 Chapter 2 discusses the federal tax treatment of retiree benefits from qualified plans and section 403(b) plans (i.e., tax-sheltered annuities or TSAs).
 Chapters 3 and 4 explain the taxation of benefits from certain eligible plans established by tax-exempt organizations and state or local governments.
 Chapters 5, 6 and 7 discuss retirees’ use of individual retirement accounts (IRAs and Roth IRAs), and designated Roth accounts.
 All these types of plans or arrangements enjoy tax-favored treatment to some extent.